+Awesome Music: Much of the original Donkey Kong Country soundtrack was remixed, mixed in with original tunes.
+As expected of the series' music, it doesn't disappoint.
 The only songs missing from the original DKC are: Bad Boss Boogie, Ice Cave Chant, Cave Dweller Concert, Misty Menace, and of course, K. Rool's Theme.

-Game Breaker: The Banana Juice power-up gives you an additional ten health points on top of the existing 2 (4 with Diddy), and only costs 20 coins (it's not hard to acquire that many during a single level, and almost guaranteed across two levels).
+Game-Breaker: The Banana Juice power-up gives you an additional ten health points on top of the existing 2 (4 with Diddy), and only costs 20 coins (it's not hard to acquire that many during a single level, and almost guaranteed across two levels).
 This can make some levels go from mind-shatteringly difficult to extremely easy simply by equipping it.
 It only lasts for one life though, unlike the Heart Boost (1 extra heart), which stays with you for an entire level no matter how many times you die (but will be removed if you exit the level).
 Given the game's difficulty level, the Banana Juice is almost necessary in certain situations in order to get 100% Completion.
-Especially in the hidden temple levels; World 5's in particular.
+Especially in the hidden temple levels; World 6's in particular.
 If you were dependent on these items, then good luck trying to complete these levels in Mirror Mode, where you can't use items, Diddy is unavailable, and you only have one heart!

-Not to mention the sound of repeated smacks, delivered by Wiimote shakes.
+The sound of repeated smacks, delivered by Wiimote shakes.
 Whether you're smacking open an end-of-level barrel for something on the order of 15 banana coins, or saying goodbye to that world's Tiki Tak tribesman, it's always a welcome noise.

 One of the forest levels has an Advancing Wall of Doom... made of SPIDERS!
 Even worse, they're baby spiders that come from you smashing open egg sacks.
 And if you fall a little too far behind they'll drag Donkey or Diddy down into their depths, complete with look of utter terror on the poor ape's face.